 Goldman has more than 700 developers working on this Elasticsearch technology and looking at how to incorporate it into a variety of different programmes.
 Several thousand Goldman Sachs employees are now using Elasticsearch as part of their daily lives and that means it will find its way to a lot more major companies in the near future.

 Not every company needs Goldman Sachs' resources to make the most of Elasticsearch, and the ELK stack can help enterprise companies of any size.
-Our SaaS ELK service can help revolutionise your search capabilities within your own website and database.
+Our ELK as a Service platform can help revolutionise your search capabilities within your own website and database.
 Get in touch with us at logit.io to find out more.

 If you enjoyed this post on how Goldman Sachs uses Elasticsearch then why not check out our blog on what’s the fuss about Elasticsearch.